-The program is designed so that students can complete their studies in two to three years depending upon background studies and area of emphasis.
+The program is designed so that students can complete their studies in two to three years depending upon study completed prior to admission, area of emphasis, and goal: ministerial, academic or personal.
+II.
+Academic Program and Policies II.A.
+Degree Programs